 AI has by now succeeded in doing essentially everything that requires 'thinking' but has failed to do most of what people and animals do 'without thinking'. — Donald Knuth

-Artificial Super Intelligence (ASI) — Intelligence that is better than any human at accomplishing any goal across virtually any situations.
+Artificial Super Intelligence (ASI) — Intelligence that is better than any human at accomplishing any goal across virtually any situation.

 1. How probable is it that we’ll develop AI that is smarter than humans?